 Collaboration and research are grounded in specific practices:

-- Primary market research – Product Management develops additional insights through primary market research, including surveys, focus groups, questionnaires, competitive analysis, and Innovation Games® for Customer Understanding.
+- Primary market research – Product Management develops additional insights through primary market research, including surveys, focus groups, questionnaires, and competitive analysis for customer understanding.

-- Secondary market research – To broaden their thinking, Product Management uses a variety secondary market research techniques to develop a comprehensive understanding of the customers and markets they’re serving.
+- Secondary market research – To broaden their thinking, Product Management uses various secondary market research techniques to develop a comprehensive understanding of the customers and markets they’re serving.
 Staying abreast of market/industry trends is a critical outcome of secondary market research.

-Conducting research enables the organization to further refine their processes and create artifacts that clearly express their emerging understanding of the problem space.
+Conducting research enables the organization to further refine its processes and create artifacts that clearly express its emerging understanding of the problem space.
 These include:

 - Developing personas to focus design – Informed by research, Personas help the organization understand the target customer.